-Scalable Symmetric Multiprocessors (SMPs), as in the ccNUMA environment, combine qualities of SMPs and MPPs.
+Scalable Symmetric Multiprocessors ( $S^2MPs$ ), as in the ccNUMA environment, combine qualities of SMPs and MPPs.
 They are logically programmable like an SMP and have MPP-like scability.

-An Overview of Altix Architecture
+An Overview of SGI System Architecture

-See the appropriate Altix hardware manual for system architecture overviews.
-The SGI Performance Suite 1.0 Start Here lists all the current SGI hardware manuals.
-The SGI Tempo System Administrator's Guide provides system architecure overviews for the SGI Altix ICE 8200 and SGI Altix ICE 8400 series systems.
+See the appropriate hardware manual for system architecture overviews.
+The SGI Performance Suite 1.4 Start Here lists all the current SGI hardware manuals.
+The SGI Management Center for SGI ICE provides system architecture overviews for the SGI® ICETM 8200 and SGI ICE 8400 systems.
+The SGI Management Center for SGI ICE X provides a system architecture overview for the SGI® ICETM X system.
 All books are available on the Tech Pubs Library at http://docs.sgi.com